-Kia's 2018 Stinger is dressed to impress, but it packs a big punch
+Kia's first sports car is quicker than a Porsche Cayman

 The Stinger is a compact four-door sedan similar in size to luxury standards like the BMW 3 Series.
 However, the Kia emphasizes design to a greater degree than the Bimmer and most other cars in that segment.

 The overall design is borrowed from the Kia GT concept, which first appeared at the 2011 Frankfurt Motor Show.
 The steeply raked windshield, low roofline, and fastback rear end definitely give the Stinger a sporty appearance, but they make for a somewhat tight-feeling interior.
-The car does have a relatively long wheelbase though, which helps a bit in that area.
+The car does have a relatively long wheelbase of 114.4 inches though, which helps a bit in that area.
+In fact, it boasts more interior volume than the Audi A5 Sportback, BMW 6 Series Gran Coupe, Lexus GS, and Mercedes-Benz CLS.
+Cargo space is rated at 23.3 cubic feet.

 To emphasize its rear-wheel drive layout, Kia designers gave the Stinger classic proportions, with a long hood and short rear deck.
 At the front, the Stinger wears Kia’s signature “tiger nose” grille, flanked by large air intakes that make the car appear wider.
 More vents sit behind the front wheels, just ahead of the doors, and at the back, although it’s unclear if they’re functional or ornamental.

-Note: Update: We’ve added information about the Stinger’s acceleration, pricing, interior dimensions, and suspension setup.